 JESS: They've shifted a little bit.
 My Skype and phone reading prices have been that way probably since the middle of 2016, and then I did take them away for a little while and then brought them back and left them at those prices.
 My email readings are what did increase, and I felt like… It was both from just an energetic perspective and a business perspective even though email readings to me are easier because I can do them in my own time.
 I very much a night owl, so if I can do a reading at 1 in the morning, that's perfect.
 But at the same time, it is more time consuming because there's a lot of other stuff that has to go into it.
 I have to type everything out; I take pictures of the cards; I let my clients pick if they want Tarot.
 Some people don't like Tarot.
 I also read Oracle and Angel cards, so they can pick those if they want.
 I always show them the cards they got, and I make everything really pretty in a nice e-book format.

-It’s time-consuming, and I always have looked at it as “Well, you know, it’s an email reading; it’s a PDF.
+It's time-consuming, and I always have looked at it as “Well, you know, it’s an email reading; it’s a PDF.
 I can’t charge a lot of money for that.”
-And then when I stopped and realised the value is the same as in a phone reading, and it’s just delivered in a different format, the prices aren’t as high as my phone readings, but it’s still high for an email reading, especially on the platform because I do my email readings through Etsy.
+And then when I stopped and realized the value is the same as in a phone reading, and it’s just delivered in a different format, the prices aren’t as high as my phone readings, but it’s still high for an email reading, especially on the platform because I do my email readings through Etsy.
 And especially on Etsy where people do readings for $5, I’m charging $60 and up for the most part, so it’s high over there, but the value is there.

 Because of how I read and my approach to the work that I do, it’s not just “Oh, here’s the card you got, and here’s what’s going to happen to you.”
 That’s not how I read.
 Because of how I read, it’s an approach from a different angle with more of a life-coaching perspective.
 To me, it deserves a higher pricing, I guess you could say.